sourcehut-mirrors/chawan/doc/hacking.md

 ### Implicit initialization

-Avoid.
-The correct way to create an object:
+Usually, the correct way to create an object is:

 ```nim
 let myObj = MyObject(